ShibamRoy9826/easyfeh/README.md

 # EasyFeh

-A straight-forward & user-friendly wrapper for [feh](https://github.com/derf/feh), written in Python :)
+A straight-forward & user-friendly wrapper originally meant for [feh](https://github.com/derf/feh), but works with any other wallpaper engine too!

+written with ❤️ in Python :)

 ## Features 😎